lmmx/sphinx-type-annotations-demo/README.md

 #### :four_leaf_clover: Bonus 4th option :four_leaf_clover:

 In fact, it's even more strict than that.
-You cannot (as far as I can tell) import a class which is in one of these circular reference loops into the top-level namespace (even if you don't then import it for a type annotation).
+You cannot import a class which is in one of these circular reference loops into the top-level namespace (even if you don't then import it for a type annotation).

+> (OK actually you can but read on for the caveat)

 To back up to the step before exploring how to import `Greeting1` to annotate `speaker1.Speaker1` directly, where the import was: